Sven-Lyco/GIT-GITHUB-Workflow/README.md

 - `git init` : initiate git in your first created folder, when all files and folders are created
 - `touch .gitignore` : create a `.gitignore` - file
 - `ls -la` : look for hidden files, you dont want to uplaod to Git / Github
-- `echo '.DS_Store' >> .gitignore`: write filenames in `.gitignore`
+- `echo '.DS_Store' >> .gitignore`: write filenames and folders in `.gitignore`
-- `git add .` : add everything to the Stage
+- `git add -A` : add everything to the Stage (Stage is a pool for commits)
-- `git commit -m "Initial commit"` : initial commit
+- `git commit -m "initial commit"` : initial commit

 ## FIRST GITHUB-WORKFLOW

-- Add Repository on GITHUB
+- Create a new Repository on GITHUB
   - repository-name = local-folder-name
+  - choose public or private
+  - **don't** initialize this repository
 - next Page: Quicksetup
   - choose SSH
-  - copy and paste link for push in Terminal: `git remote add origin git@github.com:USERNAME/REPOSITORY.git`
+  - copy and paste first link for **push** in Terminal: `git remote add origin git@github.com:USERNAME/REPOSITORY.git`
     - press Enter

 ## SECOND GIT WORKLOW

+- `git push -u origin main` **OR**

   - `git push`: push the local repository to remote
     - you will get a message like this: `git push --set-upstream origin main`
     - copy, paste, enter

 - now check if the repository is on Github, by refreshing the page of the repository